Section 1 Simple Linear Regression

 1.3 Matrix Notation

-To conclude this section, we will rewrite the results of this section in a form which we will extensively use for multiple linear regression in the rest of this module.
-The idea here is to arrange all quantities in the problem as matrices and vectors in order to simplify notation.
+To conclude this section, we will rewrite the results using matrix notation.
+This approach simplifies our equations and will be extensively used for multiple linear regression in the rest of this module.
+The idea here is to arrange all quantities in the problem as matrices and vectors.
 We write \[\begin{equation*} X = \begin{pmatrix} 1 & x_1\\ 1 & x_2\\\vdots & \vdots\\1 & x_n \end{pmatrix} \in \mathbb{R}^{n\times 2}, \qquad y = \begin{pmatrix} y_1 \\ y_2 \\ \vdots \\ y_n \end{pmatrix} \in \mathbb{R}^n, \qquad \varepsilon= \begin{pmatrix} \varepsilon_1 \\ \varepsilon_2 \\ \vdots \\ \varepsilon_n \end{pmatrix} \in \mathbb{R}^n, \qquad \beta = \begin{pmatrix} \beta_0 \\ \beta_1 \end{pmatrix} \in\mathbb{R}^2 \end{equation*}\] Using this notation, we can rewrite the \(n\) equations \(y_i = \beta_0 + x_i \beta_1 + \varepsilon_i\) for \(i \in \{1, \ldots, n\}\) as one vector-valued equation in \(\mathbb{R}^n\): we get \[\begin{equation*} y = X\beta + \varepsilon, \end{equation*}\] and we want to “solve” this vector-valued equation for \(\beta\).
 The sum of squares can now be written as \[\begin{equation*} r(\beta) = \sum_{i=1}^n \varepsilon_i^2 = \varepsilon^\top \varepsilon = (y - X\beta)^\top (y - X\beta) = y^\top y - 2\beta^\top X^\top y + \beta^\top X^\top X \beta. \end{equation*}\] In the next section we will see that the minimum of \(r\) is attained for \[\begin{equation*} \hat\beta = (X X^\top)^{-1} X^\top y \end{equation*}\] and one can check that the components of this vector \(\hat\beta = (\hat\beta_0, \hat\beta_1)\) coincide with the estimates we obtained above.

 Summary